Luhn algorithm

-The Luhn algorithm or Luhn formula, also known as the "modulus 10" or "mod 10" algorithm, named after its creator, IBM scientist Hans Peter Luhn, is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers, IMEI numbers, National Provider Identifier numbers in the United States, Canadian social insurance numbers, Israeli ID numbers, South African ID numbers, Swedish national identification numbers, Swedish Corporate Identity Numbers (OrgNr), Greek Social Security Numbers (ΑΜΚΑ), SIM card numbers, European patent application number and survey codes appearing on McDonald's, Taco Bell, and Tractor Supply Co. receipts.
-It is described in U.S. Patent No. 2,950,048, granted on August 23, 1960.
+The Luhn algorithm or Luhn formula (creator: IBM scientist Hans Peter Luhn), also known as the "modulus 10" or "mod 10" algorithm, is a simple check digit formula used to validate a variety of identification numbers.
+The purpose is to design a numbering scheme in such a way that when a human is entering a number, a computer can quickly check it for errors.

 The algorithm is in the public domain and is in wide use today.
 It is specified in ISO/IEC 7812-1.
 It is not intended to be a cryptographically secure hash function; it was designed to protect against accidental errors, not malicious attacks.
-Most credit cards and many government identification numbers use the algorithm as a simple method of distinguishing valid numbers from mistyped or otherwise incorrect numbers.
+Most credit card numbers and many government identification numbers use the algorithm as a simple method of distinguishing valid numbers from mistyped or otherwise incorrect numbers.

 Description

 The check digit is computed as follows: